What Is Cash Back and How Does it Work?

 At-A-Glance

-There are many types of cash back credit cards to choose from.
+• There are many types of cash back credit cards to choose from.

-If you’ve ever shopped for a credit card—or just seen a credit card advertisement—there’s a good chance you’ve heard about “cash back.”
-Not to be confused with asking to get cash back from the grocery store cashier after making a debit card purchase, offer money back, usually in the form of statement credit.
-Cash back credit cards can be an easy way to save a little bit on eligible everyday purchases.
+If you’ve ever shopped for a credit card, there’s a good chance you’ve heard about “cash back.”
+Not to be confused with asking to get cash back from the grocery store cashier after making a debit card purchase, cash back credit cards offer a benefit like rewards points, except you get money back, which can be in the form of dollars that accumulate as a statement credit until you redeem them.
+Cash back credit cards let you earn a little extra money by spending money.

-But what exactly is cash back and how does it work?
+But what exactly is cash back, and how does it work?

 What Is Cash Back?